HomeTürkiye travel guideİstanbul travel guideThe towers of Istanbul and their remarkable stories

 The stories behind these historical structures add to their allure and the Maiden’s Tower has an extraordinary tale.
 Set on a small island off the coast of Salacak, in Üsküdar, the legend of the Maiden’s Tower dates to the fifth century BC.
 Now considered a symbol of Üsküdar, the Tower was erected in the 12th century by the Eastern Roman Emperor Manuel I Komnenos as part of the city’s defenses; since that time it has served as a customs station, a place of exile, and a lighthouse.
 In antiquity, the island was a tax station for ships passing through the Bosphorus.
 In 1509, the Tower suffered severe damage in an earthquake; repaired, it was destroyed by fire in 1721.
 In subsequent years, the Tower underwent numerous renovations and repairs and, in 2021, restoration works once again commenced.

-Aside from its construction history, the Maiden’s Tower is the subject of legends.
-The most famous of these is that of the King’s Daughter.
+Many legends surround the story of the Maiden’s Tower.
+The most famous one tells of a king and his daughter.
 The king was told by a fortuneteller that his daughter would die after being bitten by a snake.
 To protect her, the king had the Maiden’s Tower built and placed the princess there.
 And yet, in one of the food baskets sent to the Tower for the princess was a snake; the princess was bitten and perished.
 Another fanciful depiction of the Tower refers to the love between the Maiden’s Tower and the Galata Tower, which face each other across the Bosphorus.
 Separated forever by the strait, the two towers are described as two lovers who can never meet but will gaze longingly at each other for eternity.

 A romantic silhouette: Galata Tower